Manufacturing · Recycling Centers

 Your operation

 Combustible material accumulates faster than most facilities expect.
-Paper, cardboard, and plastic film are the dominant inputs at single-stream centers — and before they reach the baler, they represent a real fire load.
-Baled material in open or partially enclosed storage can sustain a fire for an extended period.
-The highest ignition risk sits with material waiting to be processed.
+Paper, cardboard, and plastic film represent a real fire load before they reach the baler, and material in open or partially enclosed storage can sustain a fire for an extended period.
+Suppression systems, baling frequency, material mix, site layout, and separation from neighboring structures can all affect the available property options and cost.

 When the primary baler stops, so does revenue.
 Throughput at a recycling facility depends on balers, conveyors, eddy-current separators, optical sorters, shredders, and forklifts running continuously.
 Standard commercial property responds to fire, weather, and external perils — mechanical breakdown is specifically excluded.